trondham/check_openmanage/TEST.md

 ####Is there a compiled executable for Windows that can be used with NSClient++?

 Yes.
-See the paragraph about `local check on windows`_
+See the paragraph about local check on windows.

 ####Is VMware ESXi supported?